 The user has to simply enter the following data into the enterprise value calculator for a quick result.

-It refers to the market value of equity shares of the company one is planning to take over.
+Market Capitalization – It refers to the market value of equity shares of the company one is planning to take over.
 In order to acquire any company, the acquiring company will have to pay this amount to the existing shareholders for buying the shares of such a company.
-Shareholders of the company will only be willing to sell their shares if someone will offer a price equal to or more than the market price.
+Shareholders of the company will only be willing to sell their shares if someone offers a price equal to or more than the market price.
 Hence, we always consider the value of equity at the market price.

-For market capitalization amount, enter the following two details in the calculator:
+For the market capitalization amount, enter the following two details in the calculator:

 - Current market price of shares